-Action Responsible Officer Timeframe for implementation Estimated Budget Cost Measurable outcome 1.1 Develop guidelines and assist and encourage applicants for developments to establish verge landscaping that supports environmental outcomes and Manager Parks & Environment 2019/20 Officer time Guidelines developed and published on City of Belmont website.
-1. 1 2 ether community benefits.
-Contribute towards review of the City's Local Planning Scheme, particularly the Environmental Strategy Supporting Document and consider relevance of inclusion of the UN Sustainable Development Goals.
-Coordinator- Environment 2018/19- 20 20 49/2 10 Officer time Amended Environmental Strategy - LPS Supporting Document developed.
+Action Responsible Officer Timeframe for implementation Estimated Budget Cost Measurable outcome 1.1 Develop guidelines and assist and encourage applicants for developments to establish verge landscaping that supports environmental outcomes and other community benefits.
+Manager Parks & Environment 2019/20 Officer time Guidelines developed and published on City of Belmont website.
+Comment [ND9]: Draft completed 1.
+1 2 Contribute towards review of the City's Local Planning Scheme, particularly the Environmental Strategy Supporting Document and consider relevance of inclusion of the UN Sustainable Development Goals.
+Coordinator- Environment 2018/19- 20 20 49/2 19 Officer time Amended Environmental Strategy - LPS Supporting Document developed.
 Outcomes of consideration of SDGs noted in Divisional Report.
-1. 2 3 Consider the outcomes of WALGA's review of Sustainable Procurement in the WA Local Government Sector, in annual review of the City of Belmont Environmental Purchasing Policy.
+Comment [ND10]: Timeframe extended to align with overall LPS review schedule 1.
+2 3 Consider the outcomes of WALGA's review of Sustainable Procurement in the WA Local Government Sector, in annual review of the City of Belmont Environmental Purchasing Policy.
 Coordinator Environment 2017/18 and annually Officer time Outcomes of consideration presented to Councillors.
 Updates on subsequent release of tools and resources by WALGA noted in Attachment to Standing Committee (Environmental).
 1. 3 4 Incorporate environmental sustainability initiatives into the Structure Plan and Design Guidelines for DA6, as outlined in the DA6 Vision Plan and Implementation Strategy.
 Manager- Planning Services 2020/21 Officer time Initiatives incorporated into the Structure Plan and Design Guidelines.
 1. 4 5 Promote the environmental sustainability initiatives of the DA6 Vision Plan and Implementation Strategy to government agencies and potential developers.
 Manager- Planning Services 2020/21 Officer time Initiatives promoted to agencies and developers.
 1. 5 6 Advocate for environmental best practice and innovation in all new buildings and the entire precinct of DA6.
 Manager- Planning Services Coordinator- Environment 2020/21 Officer time Advocacy undertaken.